DhairyaS450/track-ai-web/TOS.md

    - You are responsible for maintaining the confidentiality of your login credentials and for any activities under your account.

 3. **License**
-   - Subject to these Terms, TaskTide AI grants you a limited, non-exclusive, non-transferable license to use the Services solely for personal or internal business purposes.
+   - Subject to these Terms, TidalTasks AI grants you a limited, non-exclusive, non-transferable license to use the Services solely for personal or internal business purposes.
    - You may not copy, reverse engineer, or otherwise attempt to extract the source code of our software without our prior written consent.

 4. **Termination**
    - We may suspend or terminate your account if we believe you have violated these Terms or engaged in any unlawful conduct.
    - You may stop using our Services at any time.
-If you wish to delete your account, please contact us at [dhairyashah2513@gmail.com](mailto:dhairyashah2513@gmail.com).
+If you wish to delete your account, please contact us at [support@tidaltasks.app](mailto:support@tidaltasks.app).

 ---